karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 I've used the [End to End Learning Architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by Nvidia.

 My model consists of a convolution neural network with 5x5 filter sizes and depths 24, 36 and 48 (`utils.py` lines 124 to 128).
 I've used 3x3 filter size with depth of 64 twice after the previous filters.
 Every layer has been passed into a dropout layer so as to avoid overfitting.
-Then I flattened out the data and used dense layers with ELU activations to get the fianl steering angle.
+Then I flattened out the data and used dense layers with ELU activations to get the final steering angle.

 The model includes Exponential Linear Units (ELU) layers to introduce nonlinearities (in `model.py` lines 124 to 139), and the normalized data is fed to model using the preprocessed images from the function `preprocessimage` (in `utils.py` lines 27 to 34).
 It also uses dropout layers after every almost every layer to avoid overfitting.